Balancing Energy Supply and Demand

 Lower operational costs:

-Typical energy savings range from 15 to 30 percent and can save millions of dollars.
+Typical energy savings range from 15 to 30 percent annually, netting potentially millions of dollars to program participants.

 Greater grid stability:

-Approximately 10 percent of U.S. electric system capacity is built to meet demand in just 1 percent of the hours of the year.
-Demand response enables grid operators and electric utilities to relieve stress on the electrical grid.
+Approximately 10 percent of U.S. electric system capacity is built to meet peak demand conditions that arise in just 1 percent of the hours in any given year.
+DR enables grid operators and electric utilities to relieve stress on the electrical grid at a lower cost, freeing up capital and increasing the overall efficiency of the entire grid network.

 During peak power events, the electric grid is at risk for blackouts, which result in the need to bring some of the oldest (and least environmentally-friendly) power plants back online.
-By shedding loads during peak periods and keeping the grid stable, demand response initiatives keep the environment cleaner.
+By shedding loads during peak periods and keeping the grid stable, DR can provide environment benefits and moderate demand in near real-time.

 Automation Equals the Right Approach

-Demand response capacity has been difficult to scale in a cost-effective manner because many programs involve inefficient manual processes.
-When it comes to demand response, it’s best to take an automated approach.
-Encorp utilizes a mix of complementary hardware and software in conjunction with its in-depth demand response experience to deliver fully integrated and automated solutions
+Old-school DR has been difficult to scale-up in a cost-effective manner because many programs involve inefficient manual processes that limited overall value.
+The industry is therefore shifting to an automated approach.
+Encorp leverages a complementary mix of hardware and software to deliver a fully integrated and automated real-time DR solution.

 Encorp is in Demand

-Demand response programs are becoming increasingly prevalent across the country as utilities deal with growing electricity demand, limited power generation options and an aging power grid.
-A recent Supreme Court ruling that allows the Federal Energy Regulatory Commission (FERC) to regulate the sale of electric energy at wholesale in interstate commerce, is also expected to fuel faster growth in demand response programs across wholesale electricity markets, which cover approximately 60 percent of U.S. power supply.
+DR programs are becoming increasingly prevalent across the country as utilities deal with growing electricity demand, limited power generation options and an aging power grid.
+A recent Supreme Court ruling that allows the Federal Energy Regulatory Commission (FERC) to regulate the sale of electric energy at wholesale in interstate commerce, is also expected to fuel faster growth in DR programs across wholesale electricity markets, which cover approximately 60 percent of U.S. power supply.

-Since our inception in 1992, Encorp has played a prominent role in the demand response space.
-We have c served on the IEEE1547 committee, the group responsible for establishing the criteria and requirements for the interconnection of distributed resources with electric power systems in the U.S. We have completed demand response projects with industry stars including Maui Pineapple, Kmart, Northeast Foods, and more.
-Encorp has also worked with the largest demand response aggregators like EnerNOC and the most reputable energy manufacturers across the globe.
+Since our inception in 1992, Encorp has played a prominent role in the DR space.
+We have served on the Institute of Electrical Energy Engineers (IEEE) 1547 committee, the group responsible for establishing the criteria and requirements for the interconnection of DER with electric power systems in the U.S. We have completed DR projects with industry stars including Maui Pineapple, Kmart, Northeast Foods, and more.
+Encorp has also worked with the largest DR aggregators like EnerNOC, now part of Enel, an Italian utility, as well as the most reputable energy manufacturers across the globe.
 We’d like to work with you too.
 Learn more about our most successful projects now.